KacperStasieluk/energy_ball_synchronization/README.md

 ## Installation

-To use the JSON Validator, follow these steps:
+To use the Energy Ball Synchronization, follow these steps:

 1. Ensure that Python is installed on your system.
 If not, download and install it from [python.org](https://www.python.org/downloads/).
 2. Download the source code for the Energy Ball Synchronization from this repository.